Ikramuddin21/next.js-task/README.md

 ## **Overview**

- This is a admin portal project.
+ This is a admin portal project, build with some features:- *User login, User Authentication, Real-Time Dashboard, Onboarding User*

 Live link: